ICAS All-Stars competition

 • The Sol Award: our Sun.
 This award is given to all remaining students who participated in ICAS All-Stars (ranking 46% onwards).

-The digital certificate will also feature the students’ scores for each unit within their assessment, as well as the average scores for their year-level and assessment-tier in each state.
+The digital certificate will also feature the students’ scores for each unit within their assessment, as well as the average scores for their year-level and assessment-tier.

 Dates and pricing